"Romanised" Parthian kings (2 BC - AD 12)

 Four years after becoming king, in AD 4, Farhad V and his mother were married.
 Coins show the happy couple:

-Farhad V with his mother Mousa, "queen of heaven".
+Farhad V with his mother, co-ruler and wife, Mousa, "queen of heaven".

 The Roman historian Tacitus notes Ardavan's lack of respect for the Romans: